An Ancient Stacked Pancake Solution to Mean Curvature Flow: Preliminaries

 \end{enumerate} \end{defn}

 The study of Brakke flows itself is quite rich, and a comprehensive introduction to Brakke flows can be found in, say, \cite{Ton, schulze_grenoble_notes}.
 Here, we will briefly and informally discuss a couple results which will be needed about them.
 First is \textbf{Brakke's compactness theorem}, which says that, for a sequence of Brakke flows with uniform area bounds on parabolic cylinders, one may exact a subsequence which converges to another Brakke flow.
 This convergence will be in the sense of Radon measures for all times and as varifolds for almost all times and if each Brakke flow in the sequence is unit regular and cyclic the limit will be as well.
+For the area bounds it suffices to have a uniform bound on the Colding-Minicozzi entropy $\lambda(\Sigma)$, developed in \cite{CMentropy}.
 A second important result is \textbf{Brakke's regularity theorem}, which says that Brakke flows with density bounds sufficiently close to 1 in a backwards parabolic neighborhood will be smooth with bounded curvature in a smaller neighborhood.
-Although we are mainly concerned with smooth flows in this paper, our assumptions generally will not be strong enough to employ, for instance, Arzel\'a--Ascoli (in particular, a compactness theorem which preserves smoothness), which necessitates working in this wider class of solutions.
+Although we are mainly concerned with smooth flows in this paper, our assumptions generally will not be strong enough to employ, for instance, Arzel\'a--Ascoli (in particular, a compactness theorem in the $C^k_{loc}$ topology), which necessitates working in this wider class of solutions.
 As is well known, there are a number of ways to make sense of weak solutions for the flow.
 Another one, which captures, in essence, uniqueness properties, will also play a role for us:

 \begin{defn}[Weak set flow] Let $W$ be an open subset of a Riemannian manifold and consider $K \subset W$.
 Let $\{\ell_t\}_{t \geq 0}$ be a one -parameter family of closed sets with initial condition $\ell_0 = K$ such that the space-time track $\cup \ell_t \subset W$ is relatively closed in $W$.
 Then $\{\ell_t\}_{t \geq 0}$ is a weak set flow for $K$ if, for every smooth closed surface $\Sigma \subset W$ disjoint from $K$ and serving as the initial data for a smooth MCF defined on $[a,b]$, we have